 (2) These by-laws do not apply to a building or incidental structure if a building permit is not required for building work in respect of the building or incidental structure under the Building Act 2011 Part 5 or regulations or an order made under Part 5 Division 1 of that Act.

-[By-law 4 amended in Gazette 5 Jun 2012 p.
+[By-law 4 amended: Gazette 5 Jun 2012 p.
 2363.]

 5. Restriction on construction of buildings